 Sept.
 3, 2014 -- Dee Wright Observatory; Clear Lake:

 Check out day!
 Those 3 nights went fast.
 Now we were to make our way into the Willamette Valley.
 That is where I lived many years ago and vacationed at my folks' house for many of my adult vacations.
-We would often ride up to Clear Lake, so it was nice having a chance to do that again.
-So we packed up, checked out of our condo, and headed west---taking our time getting to the valley.
+We would often ride up to Clear Lake,

 These "lava tube" viewing holes allow visitors to easily identify the different Cascade peaks---like Sisters below.